luktinghin/simtiva/README.md

 Coding is done in JavaScript.
 The code to mathematical calculations are based on STANPUMP, created by Dr. Steven Shafer, freely available on [OpenTCI](http://opentci.org/code/stanpump).

-The pharmacological models include Marsh, Schnider, Paedfusor and Eleveld for propofol, Minto & Eleveld for remifentanil, and Maitre for alfentanil.
+The pharmacological models include Marsh, Schnider, Paedfusor and Eleveld for propofol, Minto & Eleveld for remifentanil, Shafer for fentanyl, and Maitre for alfentanil.

 Several modes are available on SimTIVA app.
 CP/CE targeting is useful if you want to emulate the behavior of a TCI pump.
 An infusion scheme will be generated to guide you to achieve a CP or CE target using any ordinary syringe pump without TCI functionality.
 Manual mode allows you to input bolus and infusion doses and SimTIVA will calculate the CE/CP in response to these doses and plot the result over time.